shift-org/shift-docs/README.md

 1. `git clone -b tooling https://github.com/ionous/shift-docs`
 1. `cd shift-docs`
 1. `npm install`
-1. optionally, create some placeholder events with: `npm run -w app make-fake-events`
+1. optionally, create some placeholder events with: `npm run -w tools make-fake-events`
 1. `npm run dev`
 1. browse to http://localhost:3080 and you should see the site running locally.

 When you new create events, the link for activating those events will be written to the terminal.

+Alternatively, you can preview a local frontend with the production backend by running: `npm run -w tools preview`; but note: any events you create while previewing will be seen by the world!

 ## Node tests